Bucks County's Uptown String Band shines at Mummers Parade - News - The Intelligencer - The Media Times

 Uptown had 58 members who marched in costumes on Wednesday, and another 60 to 70 who helped move and set up props and perform other support functions, Hindman said.

 “I would say that over the past five years we have built a solid core group of members that we expand every year,” he said.
-“Our younger members also take a leadership role and help to take the band to the next level.”
+“In addition, our younger members take on a leadership role and help to take the band to the next level.”

 While Jamie Caldwell made way for his son as captain, he remains a member of the band and plays banjo.
 Both father and son live in Middletown.